int0thewind/rootconfig/README.md

-# `baseconfig`
+# `rootconfig`

-`baseconfig` library provides a convenient interface to parse, manage, and export essential parameters in a Python project.
+`rootconfig` library provides a convenient interface to parse, manage, and export essential parameters in a Python project.
 This measure of managing parameters can be used in projects like machine learning, where various sets of hyper-parameters are experimented on a same code base.

-The core of `baseconfig` is an abstract [Python `dataclass`](https://docs.python.org/library/dataclasses.html) called `BaseConfig`, which can be inherited to construct your own project configuration class.
+The core of `rootconfig` is an abstract [Python `dataclass`](https://docs.python.org/library/dataclasses.html) called `RootConfig`, which can be inherited to construct your own project configuration class.
-The usage of `BaseConfig` class is the same to any Python `dataclass`.
+The usage of `RootConfig` class is the same to any Python `dataclass`.
 You can add attributes with type annotation directly to it.

 ## Core Usage